Wednesday, August 31, 2011

 Bolter and Chainsword

 Here you can connect with other fans of the game, get tactic and strategic help, tips for building an army list or what units to buy next, find model painting and converting tutorials, get info on upcoming events and maybe even find other hobby groups in your area!
+Which sort of brings me to my next tip:

 -Ignore the internet-posted tournament lists